 However, not all the abroad contractors speak proper English.
 Besides, they may have different working cultures, corporate ethics, and way of thinking in general.
 As a result, these differences may cause misunderstandings and conflicts during the working process.

-Luckily, with the rising popularity of the new type of freelance platforms, who are checking all the candidates through a multi-layered vetting procedure, the process of finding freelancers became more simplified and secured.
+Luckily, with the rising popularity of the new type of freelance platforms, who are checking all the candidates through a multi-layered vetting procedure, the process of finding freelancers has become more simplified and secured.

 How Does a Common Freelance Scam Scenario Look Like?